 All three of our major silicon wafer suppliers operate fabs located in Asia.
-Our finished silicon wafers are assembled and tested by independent subcontractors located in China, Malaysia, the Philippines, South Korea and Taiwan.
-A prolonged interruption in our supply from any of these subcontractors could harm our operating results.
+Our finished silicon wafers are assembled and tested by independent contractors located in China, Malaysia, the Philippines, South Korea and Taiwan.
+A prolonged interruption in our supply from any of these contractors could harm our operating results.

 Economic, financial, social and political conditions in Asia have historically been volatile.
 Financial difficulties, governmental actions or restrictions, prolonged work stoppages or any other difficulties experienced by our suppliers may disrupt our supply and could harm our operating results.
-In addition, certain areas of Asia are currently in the midst of an outbreak of the disease SARS.
-If the outbreak significantly worsens, the business of our suppliers could be disrupted.